 1) Christmas Day is not a religious celebration.

-In many parts of the world, Christmas Day is a Christian Holiday celebrating Jesus Christ’s birth.
-But in China only 1.8% of the population are Christian which means Christmas is more of a secular season of shopping and feasting.
+In many parts of the world, Christmas Day is a Christian holiday celebrating Jesus Christ’s birth.
+But in China, observers estimate only 3-5% of the population is Christian, which means Christmas is more of a secular season of shopping and feasting.
 Tapping into the festive mood, commercial establishments and malls attract shoppers with seasonal sales.

 Large shopping malls in China are open for the Christmas craze, and